 9. Failure of One Partner to Restructure/Resource Appropriately

 10. Outside Market Forces

 The participants got the message.
 I packed the presentation with countless stories of every mistake I had made, including the audience favorite: I described how I had orchestrated a conference call with the two CEOs, with every employee listening as they announced the deal and presented a vision to over 10,000 listeners.
 When that call was over, I shared that I dropped my head into my hands in front of my CEO and confessed, “That was just awful!”
-I used only video after that day.
+After that I only used video for CEO communications to employees.

 1. Have executive management communicate a vision of desired behaviors.